New York's iconic Strand bookstore makes plea to customers in effort to stay open

 New York City's iconic landmark The Strand bookstore is asking for customers' assistance to keep their doors open as fallout from the coronavirus pandemic continues to put pressure on businesses in the city.

-In a statement Friday, Strand said its revenue has dropped 70% in the last year and that the loans and cash reserves it relied on from the beginning of the pandemic have been depleted.
+In a statement Friday, Strand said its revenue has dropped 70% compared to last year and that the loans and cash reserves it relied on from the beginning of the pandemic have been depleted.
 The store's owner, Nancy Bass Wyden, called the store's business "unsustainable" without the help of its loyal customers in a letter addressed to "dear friends" of the bookstore.

 "I'm going to pull out all the stops to keep sharing our mutual love of the printed word," Bass Wyden said in a statement.
 "But for the first time in The Strand's 93 year history, we need to mobilize the community to buy from us so we can keep our doors open until there is a vaccine."